 5. Weave relational wisdom into your church

 When we get into a conflict, most of us have a tendency to go “two-dimensional.”
-We focus obsessively on our own righteousness and the other persons’ wrongs.
+We focus obsessively on our own righteousness and the other person’s wrongs.
 Back and forth, back and forth, and the conflict gets worse.

-Relational wisdom, which is gospel-driven form of emotional intelligence, helps people to always view their relationships “three-dimensionally” by seeking to be God-aware, self-aware and other-aware in every relational interaction, just as Jesus taught when he commanded us to love God with all our hearts and to love our neighbors as we love ourselves (Matt.
+Relational wisdom, which is a gospel-driven form of emotional intelligence, helps people to always view their relationships “three-dimensionally” by seeking to be God-aware, self-aware and other-aware in every relational interaction, just as Jesus taught when He commanded us to love God with all our hearts and to love our neighbors as we love ourselves (Matt.
 22:37-40).